bdkay/nike-bot/README.md

 Nike-Bot
 ========

-Just a bit of JS + PHP that, when loaded as a Chrome extention, automatically adds the specified shoe size and amount to your cart upon clicking a [@nikestore](http://twitter.com/nikestore) RVSP link when purchasing limited shoe releases from [Nike](http://nike.com) via [Twitter](http://www.twitter.com).
-It .
-Those two values are set inside [autocart.js](/chrome-extension/autocart.js).
+Just a bit of JS + PHP that, when loaded as a Chrome extension, aids in automating the first two steps of purchasing limited shoe releases from [Nike](http://nike.com) via [Twitter](http://www.twitter.com).

+After clicking a [@nikestore](http://twitter.com/nikestore) RVSP link, the specified shoe size and amount are added to your cart.
+These two values are set inside [autocart.js](/chrome-extension/autocart.js).

         var size = "12";
         var amount = 1;